gmume/DIMENSIONAL_WARFARE/README.md

 Refacotred properties.

 ## 06.06.2023
-Refacturing: Transfered PlayerData to Player.
+Refacturing: Transfered PlayerData, dimensions and fleet to Player.